NASA recommends adding indoor plants to your home environment to help clean the air and overall improve indoor air quality.

 Tthe Lady Palm, is grown in the garden and used indoors in homes, condos and offices around the world.
 Rhapis is fairly cold hardy and can tolerate tropical and subtropical temperatures from 20 to 100 degrees F and handles both humid and dry climates.

 Best Plant Qualities: Rhapis adapts to a wide range of climates, soils, environments and temperature ranges.
 Slow growing, does well in pots.
-Upright grower, like bright light but will tolerate low light.
+Upright grower, likes bright indirect light but will tolerate low light.
 Relatively pest free.

 Scientific name: Rhapis Excelsa